-Generic Name: vincristine
+Generic name: vincristine

 For the Consumer

-Applies to vincristine: intravenous powder for solution, intravenous solution
+Applies to vincristine: intravenous solution

 Along with their needed effects, medicines like vincristine (the active ingredient contained in Oncovin) can sometimes cause unwanted effects such as blood problems, nervous system problems, loss of hair, and other side effects.
 These and others are described below.
 Also, because of the way these medicines act on the body, there is a chance that they might cause other unwanted effects that may not occur until months or years after the medicine is used.
 Discuss these possible effects with your doctor.

 Check with your doctor immediately if any of the following side effects occur while taking vincristine:

 - Pain or redness at place of injection

 - blood in urine or stools

 - unusual bleeding or bruising

 Check with your doctor as soon as possible if any of the following side effects occur while taking vincristine: